p-slash/qsonic/docs/source/quick_start.rst

     --forest-w1 1040 --forest-w2 1200 \
     --skip-resomat

 Note, we passed ``--keep-surveys sv3`` argument to the script, and you still need to pass a valid output folder.
-See :ref:`qsonic-fit arguments <qsonic fit arguments>` for all options you can tweak in the continuum fitting.

 Running qsonic-calib
 --------------------